 Esmorde’s races co-existed peacefully under the careful watch of Karasi’s offspring, three immortal siblings who share a special bond with the three elements of life – Nei of Water, Knoll of Wind and Gnarl of Fire.
 Over time Esmorde became a world rich in culture, folklore and the six magics; the three primary of blue, red and yellow; the secondary, green; the pure blend of all the primaries, white; and its counterbalance, black.

 But one year, deep in the furthest north-western reaches of the world, a dragon was born with black magic in his heart.
-Cast out by his own race, the dragon Aurasius became a powerful sorcerer of black magic.
+Cast out by his own race, the dragon Aurasius became a powerful dark sorcerer.
 As he searched desperately for a way to avenge his exile, he came upon the secret art of soul stealing.
 The practice gave him immense power and made him almost invincible, but at a great cost – it instilled in him a great thirst, so that no matter how many souls he took into his heart, he could never be satisfied.

 After decades of murder, only one of the Elders remained in power – the eldest, Elder Nei of the Element of Water.
 The younger two had became Wild, no longer ruling among the inhabitants of Esmorde.
 The Esmordians felt Karasi and her offspring had abandoned them, and rumours spread that one of the Elders had even become a spy of Aurasius.
-It was time for mankind to take matters into his own hands.
+It was time for mankind to take matters into their own hands …

-Inflamed by the murders of own family, a lone warrior took it upon himself to seek the dragon in its own lair, and kill it.
-Inside the abandoned Fire Temple, a solitary volcano in the far western plains of Esmorde, he found the great beast, watched him… stalked him… and when the chance was good, rushed at the dragon and killed him.
+Inflamed by the murders of his family, a lone warrior set out to seek the dragon in its lair, and kill it.
+Inside the abandoned Fire Temple, a solitary volcano in the far western plains of Esmorde, he found Aurasius, watched him… stalked him… and when the chance was good, rushed at the dragon and killed him.

 Finally, after decades of heartache and tyranny, it was over.